curious-gurbir/Assam-MVP/README.md

 - QR Code serial key for each item can be implement in this module
 - Everytime a personnel have to use generally restricted inventory, the QR code can be scanned to get permission from superior
 - Budget and alert systems can improve the analysis of data in a lot more effecient ways
+- After research this model was chosen because it have involvement of personnels with inventory alotted to them, unlike other available alternatives in the market

 ## Team Roles